simonmichael/haskell-links/README.md

 - How are tags stored/edited ?
 - How are votes tracked/stored/edited ?

-## Related projects / link sources
+## Related projects / potential link sources

 ### Official-ish